Five Asanas to Stimulate the Heart Chakra

 - Keeping your elbows drawn into your sides, actively press your shoulder blades towards one another.
 Broaden and expand your chest, pulling your upper chest forward and up, feeling it broadens and open with ease.
 Shoulders draw away from your ears.
 Your neck should feel long and your arms stable and grounded.

-- Continue to emphasize the length of your neck by lifting the base of your skull away from your shoulders.
+- Continue to emphasise the length of your neck by lifting the base of your skull away from your shoulders.

 - When you are ready to come down, slowly lower yourself to the floor and take rest.